darrylayers/ProductivityPlus/README.md

 # ProductivityPlus
 Fall 2018 Capstone Project - ProductivityPlus is a simplistic Windows GUI application designed to record and analyze how much time the user spends in the applications they use.
-Monitor how much time you spend in your applications and choose to view the data with in-app graphs or export to a .xlms file to be viewed in Excel.
+Monitor how much time you spend in your applications and choose to view the data with in-application graphs or export to a .xlms file to be viewed in Excel.

 **Main window:**